Diego Schwartzman: 2016: First ATP title

-2017: US Open quarterfinals
+2017: US Open quarterfinalist

 Schwartzman reached the third round at the French Open, where he faced Novak Djokovic.
 He had a 2–1 set lead, but eventually, Djokovic won in five sets.

 In the Canadian Open, the 25-year-old saved four match points to pull off a remarkable 4–6, 7–6, 7–5 upset of No. 3 seed Dominic Thiem, his first-ever win over a top-10 player.
 As of mid-August 2017, Schwartzman was leading the ATP Tour in winning percentage in return games at 36 percent (192/532), with Nadal in second place and Djokovic in fourth place.

-On 1 September, Schwartzman upset world No. 7 and 5th seed, Marin Cilic in the third round of the US Open to equal the biggest win of his career.
-On 3 September, he beat world No. 20 and 16th seed, Lucas Pouille, in the fourth round to reach his first career major quarterfinal.
+On 1 September 2017, Schwartzman upset world No. 7 and fifth seed, Marin Čilić in the third round of the US Open to equal the biggest win of his career.
+On 3 September 2017, he beat world No. 20 and 16th seed, Lucas Pouille, in the fourth round to reach his first career major quarterfinal.
 In the quarterfinals, he lost to Pablo Carreño Busta.

 Schwartzman's 2017 season proved to be the best of his career to that point.
 He finished the year ranked world No. 25; in addition to making his first major quarterfinal, he also made two quarterfinals at the Masters 1000 level.
 He won 39 singles matches and earned $1,536,000 over the course of the season, easily besting his previous records of 17 match wins and $441,000 in the 2016 season.
 In 2017, he led all ATP players in the percentage of second serve return points won (56.1%) and percentage of return games won (34.8%) while coming in third behind Andy Murray and Rafael Nadal in the percentage of first serve return points won (34.3%).
 Finally, he scored his first win over a top-10 player, and then just two weeks later, he racked up a second top-10 win.